microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 TypeScript’s structural type system was designed based on how JavaScript code is typically written.
 Because JavaScript widely uses anonymous objects like function expressions and object literals, it’s much more natural to represent the kinds of relationships found in JavaScript libraries with a structural type system instead of a nominal one.

 ## A Note on Soundness
 TypeScript’s type system allows certain operations that can’t be known at compile-time to be safe.
-When a type system has this property, it is said to not be “sound”.
+When a type system has this property, it is said to not be "sound".
 The places where TypeScript allows unsound behavior were carefully considered, and throughout this document we’ll explain where these happen and the motivating scenarios behind them.

 # Starting out
 The basic rule for TypeScript’s structural type system is that x is compatible with y if y has at least the same members as x.
 For example: